 Evelyn Schofield has roots in the Ottawa Valley and Victoria, BC, and as a child learned to love escaping into literature.
 At the age of 10, she was thrilled to have a poem published in The Elizabethan, a British children’s magazine.
 Later, her studies in linguistics at the University of Toronto nurtured a fascination with the power and subtlety of words.
 Since 1977, she has lived in greater Vancouver and has recently resumed writing poetry.
 She can sometimes be heard reading at open mikes around town.
 She has now volunteered to help with the administrative tasks that keep Poets Corner running smoothly.

 Kim Trainor is the granddaughter of an Irish banjo player and a Polish faller who worked in the logging camps around Port Alberni in the 1930s.
-Her second book, Ledi, short-listed for the 2019 Raymond Souster Award, describes the excavation of an Iron Age horsewoman’s grave in the steppes of Siberia.
-Her next book is Bluegrass.
-Her poetry has won the Gustafson Prize, the Malahat Reivew Long Poem Prize, and the Great Blue Heron Prize.
+Her second book, Ledi, finalist for the 2019 Raymond Souster Award, describes the excavation of an Iron Age horsewoman’s grave in the steppes of Siberia.
+Her next book is Bluegrass (Icehouse Press, 2022).
+Her poetry has won the Gustafson Prize, the Malahat Review Long Poem Prize, and the Great Blue Heron Prize.
+New projects include collaborating with the musician Hazel Fairbairn on a poetry film of Ledi, and being webmaster for Poets Corner Reading Series.
 She teaches in the English Department at Douglas College and lives in Vancouver, unceded homelands of the xʷməθkʷəy̓əm, Skwxwú7mesh, and Tsleil-Waututh Nations.

 Chair, Poet Liaison, and Grants: Adrienne Drobnies

 Treasurer and Archivist: Evelyn Schofield